 In the United States the estimated number of persons chronically infected with hepatitis B virus (HBV) is 1.25 million, 36% of whom acquired HBV during childhood.
 HBV infection becomes chronic in 90% of infected infants, with 30–60% of those infected before the age of 4 years, and 5–10% of those infected as adults.
 Each year in the United States, HBV kills about 6000 people.
 Up to 25% of infants infected with HBV will eventually die of HBV-related cirrhosis or liver cancer.
 Under universal hepatitis B vaccination, reported new cases of HBV fell to 3374 in 2010.

 Hepatitis B virus transmission occurs primarily by blood exposure or by sexual contact with infected persons.
 The source of infection is not identified in 30–40% of cases.
 Some cases may result from in apparent contamination of skin lesions or mucosal surfaces; hepatitis B surface antigen (HBsAg) has been found in impetigo, in saliva, on toothbrush holders of persons chronically infected with HBV, and on used blood sugar testing stylets.
 Infants and children can transmit HBV.

 Although anti-HBV antibody levels diminish over time, most persons maintain protection through immunologic memory in lymphocytes.
 Immunologic memory and the long incubation period of HBV infection allow most immunized persons to mount a protective anamnestic immune response.
 Therefore low or absent serum antibody levels do not accurately predict susceptibility to HBV.

 The number of vaccine doses administered, intervals between doses, genetics, prematurity, and underlying medical conditions affect immunogenicity.
 After the third dose of hepatitis B (HepB) vaccine, more than 95% of children seroconvert.
-Efficacy for HepB vaccine is high.
-Immunosuppression and ...
+Efficacy for HepB vaccine ...